ESCOMP/CDEPS/doc/source/datm.rst

 Supported Data Modes
 --------------------

-DATM its own set of supported ``datamode`` values that appears in the ``datm_in`` namelist input.
+DATM has its own set of supported ``datamode`` values that appear in the ``datm_in`` namelist input.
 The datamode specifies what additional operations need to be done by DATM on *ALL* of the streams in the ``datm.streams.xml`` file.
 Each datamode value is also associated